 Flash back to Easter.
 My mother-in-law made a traditional ham but made it in the slow cooker because we were going to be out much of the morning and she didn’t want to miss any of the activities by staying close to the oven.
 That ham was one of the best we’d ever had!
 So I wondered, “Could I do the same with the rotisserie chicken and make it in the slowcooker?”

 Thanks to Google, the answer I discovered was yes!
-I found a few different versions online and I found Our Best Bites’ version to seem quite easy so I started there.
+I found a few different versions online and gave it a try.

 The kids declared the chicken the best they’d ever had.